 Fear of HIV testing

 HIV is not an easy virus to catch.

 Compared to how many people have sex, only a tiny percentage become HIV positive.

 The chance of not getting HIV is always much higher than getting HIV.
 This is the case even when one partner is HIV positive and the other is HIV negative.

 However, it also only takes one exposure for an infection to occur.
 Many new infections, perhaps most, come from people who do not know their HIV status.

 Someone who is very recently infected (within the last month or two) is at their most infectious.
-This is because in the first few months the amount of virus is at its highest.
-Yet they are likely to think and act as if they are still HIV negative.
+This is because viral load is highest in the first few months after infection.